 In February 2015, A.M.
 Best affirmed our insurance financial strength rating of A+ and the outlook for the rating remained stable.
-In June 2014, S&P affirmed our insurance financial strength rating of A+ and the outlook for the rating remained stable.
-In December 2014, Moody's affirmed our insurance financial strength rating of A1 and the outlook for the rating remained stable.
+In June 2015, Moody's affirmed our insurance financial strength rating of A1 and the outlook for the rating remained stable.
+In July 2015, S&P affirmed our insurance financial strength rating of A+ and the outlook for the rating remained stable.

-The Company, AIC and the Corporation are party to an Amended and Restated Intercompany Liquidity Agreement ("Liquidity Agreement") which allows for short-term advances of funds to be made between parties for liquidity and other general corporate purposes.
+The Company, AIC, AAC and the Corporation are party to an Amended and Restated Intercompany Liquidity Agreement ("Liquidity Agreement") which allows for short-term advances of funds to be made between parties for liquidity and other general corporate purposes.
 The Liquidity Agreement does not establish a commitment to advance funds on the part of any party.
-The Company and AIC each serve as a lender and borrower and the Corporation serves only as a lender.
+The Company and AIC each serve as a lender and borrower, AAC serves only as a borrower, and the Corporation serves only as a lender.
 The Company also has a capital support agreement with AIC.
 Under the capital support agreement, AIC is committed to provide capital to the Company to maintain an adequate capital level.
 The maximum amount of potential funding under each of these agreements is \$1.00 billion.